sematext/docs/docs/integration/infra.md

 ## Installation

-Exact installation instructions with correct tokens are displayed under your Sematext account when creating an Infra App or clicking on existing Infra App's installation instructions.
+Exact installation instructions with correct tokens are displayed under your Sematext account when creating an Infra App or viewing an existing Infra App's installation instructions.

 Setting up in bare-metal/virtual machine environments consists of installing `sematext-agent` rpm/deb package and executing `setup-infra` command with correct Infra token.